You publish that awesome piece of content. If you don’t promote it properly, no one reads it.

 I know it sounds simple when I say that you need to send email newsletters every time you publish a new blog post.

 You see, the traffic you drive on the day of publishing your new blog post is very important.
 It helps Google to analyze the kind of user interaction you’re getting on your site and rank accordingly.

 You also need to consider growing your Facebook Messenger subscribers.
 According to many reports, the chatbot messages have an open rate of 80% and click thru rate of 13% which is quite astounding.

-You may want to also consider building push notification subscribers using great free services like OneSignal.
-This allows your visitors to subscribe for the browser notifications.
+You may also want to consider building push notification subscribers using great free services like OneSignal.
+This allows your visitors to subscribe for browser notifications.
 You can send them new post notifications right to their browser.